keepsimple logo

 A screenshot from the main UXCG card in my Trello board:

-It was a very interesting moment.
+It was an exciting moment.
 I have never counted the number of possible viewing angles for a certain situation before.
-If I were asked any of the questions from UXCG and asked for a number of possible points of view, I would say 3 or 4.
+If I were asked any of the questions from UXCG and asked for a number of possible points of view (from bias perspective), I would say 3 or 4.
 But that evening, I got an average of 18.2.

-Given that most cognitive biases are highly intuitive, this essentially means that even in simple questions like clothing choices, our brains operate with at least a dozen cognitive biases.
+Given that most cognitive biases are highly intuitive, this essentially means that even in simple questions like clothing choices, our brains operate with at least a dozen cognitive biases (depending on the level of our self-awareness, of course).
 At the same time, the number of biases taken into account by the brain increases with the amount of information that we have at our disposal.

 Step 5: Answer writing

 The next step was to write the answers and create the structure of the future UXCG pop-ups.
-I went through several options and stopped on the following:
+I chose the following structure as the best fit:

 Question: Question itself;